-The current fee is $100 p/h for day sessions and $110 p/h for after-hours and Saturday sessions.
-I am willing to negotiate a discount for special circumstances.
-Concessions may be given to students or concession card holders.
+I am willing to negotiate a discount for special circumstances, only for sessions before 4pm on weekdays.
+Concessions may be given to students or concession cardholders.
 Please chat to me for more information.
 I hope that cost will not be the deciding factor that deters you from seeking help.

-Cash payments are acceptable at all our locations.
-We also accept payment by credit card and EFTPOS at our primary location in North Parramatta.
+Payment by credit card and EFTPOS is my preferred method of payment, although cash is also accepted.
 If you would like to pay by bank transfer, payment is due the day before your appointment.
-Our bank details are:
+My bank details are:

 Ref: <first initial><surname>, e.g. A Smith